plirglo/m-aws-kubernetes-service/README.md

   make all
   ```

-  This command will create AWS Basic Infrastructure and AWS EKS on top of it.
+  This command will create AwsKS cluster in already existing subnets.

 ## Destroy EKS cluster